codemonsters/abercrombie/README.md

 The robot can be used and also built in the classroom: it is simple, price per unit is very low and printing times for all the parts are quiet reasonable.
 Denpeding on the size of the group and the number of printers available it could be feasible to build one per student.

 The design of the robot is suited to focus the activity in any of the main areas of robotics:
-* Mechanics: It uses a gear wheel, gear racks and servomotors.
+* Mechanics: It uses a gear, two gear racks and servomotors.
 * Electronics: It is possible to build the robot soldering the needed components in a standard perfboard and add new elements.
 On the other hand is also possible to simplify its construction using an Arduino Nano sensor shield.
 That way one should just plug the connectors to the board using his bare hands.
 * Programming: Even with its simplistic design, the robot can be programmed to walk forward, backwards and to turn in both directions.